dovic95/SUTForge/README.md

     var time = 14.January(2021).At(12, 0, 0).AsUtc(); // Using FluentAssertions

     var sut = await SutBuilder.Create
-        .AddApplicationServices() // Add the application services
+        .AddMyApplicationServices() // 💡 Add the application services (the same method you'll use in your Startup class) .WithCurrentTime(time)
-        .WithCurrentTime(time)
         .BuildAsync();